Welcome to the Pacific Transit System

 etc. Keep this in mind when scheduling a ride.

-- This is a curb-to-curb shared-ride service provided through
+- Dial-A-Ride service is a curb-to-curb shared-ride service

 - A Personal Care Attendant (PCA) may accompany a passenger to